CongducPham/LowCostLoRaGw/gw_full_latest/README.md

 Gateway configuration file
 --------------------------

 When using the full gateway with post-processing stage, a `gateway_conf.json` file defines the gateway configuration with several sections for radio configuration, local gateway option such as gateway ID, etc. One important field is the gateway ID which is composed of 8 bytes in hexadecimal notation.
-We use the last 5 bytes of the eth0 interface MAC address: "gateway_ID" : "00000027EBBEDA21".
+We use the last 5 bytes of the eth0 interface MAC address: `"gateway_ID" : "00000027EBBEDA21"`.
 Both `basic_config_gw.sh` and `config_gw.sh` script can do it for you, see below.
 Starting from November 3rd, 2017, the gateway ID is re-created from the MAC address every time the Raspberry reboots.
 This is done in order to automatically have a valid gateway id when installing a new gateway with the provided SD card image.

 In `gateway_conf.json`, you can either specify the LoRa mode or the (bw,cr,sf) combination.
 If mode is defined, then the (bw,cr,sf) combination will be discarded.
 To use the (bw,cr,sf) combination, you have to set mode to -1.

-Cloud support is separated into different external (Python) script files.
+Cloud support is separated into different external script files (mainly Python but other language can be used).
 There is for instance an example for ThingSpeak with `CloudThinkSpeak.py`.
 See the dedicated [README](https://github.com/CongducPham/LowCostLoRaGw/blob/master/gw_full_latest/README-NewCloud.md) file on cloud management.

 Configure your gateway with `basic_config_gw.sh` or `config_gw.sh`
 --------------------------------------------------------------